szeweq/Flux/latest-fl.md

-# Flux Library (Version 3.1.4)
+# Flux Library (Version 3.1.5)

 ### Changes
-- Added reinforced checks for recipe compatibility to avoid crashes.
+- Add method to check if compatible recipe has a result (if item stack is not empty).